belenjn/checkin__app/README.md

 # Checkin App
-##  Done with: React Native
+##  Made with: React Native
-Small Hotel Miranda application to check a reservation through the booking's reference.
+Small Hotel Miranda application to check in a reservation through the booking's reference.

 ## Install dependencies